castrolem/personal-site/src/content/posts/write-code-as-a-senior-developer.md

 tags:
   - "programming"
   - "code reviews"
+preview: |
+  My inner circle of friends is mostly composed of developers, and we always talk about what separates so-called senior developers from actual senior developers.
+  In my opinion, it boils down to professionalism versus wishful thinking.

+  There's always pressure from the Agile flavour your company has chosen to use to show where you are, what's missing, and how we (the team) can unblock you to complete your tasks.
+If you haven't finished your task, don't lie about it (not even to yourself) – this leads to tech debt that you or your teammates will have to finish and stress about later.
+If you want to maintain control of the situation and things slip out of control, finish the code you started writing.

+  Nowadays, this is quite easy to implement; we have many tools to enforce how written code can be read.
+Nobody likes a discussion about when to use curly braces or lingering commas at the end of the JavaScript code base.
+Use prettier, use eslint, use the tools available, and automate all of this work right now.
 draft: false
 ---
 My inner circle of friends is mostly composed of developers, and we always talk